dEAduction/dEAduction/CONTRIBUTING.md

 #### Specifications (non-merge commits)

 Commit messages consist of a header (mandatory) and a body (optional).
-The commit header is what you put between the quotation marks in the command `git commit -m ""`.
-The body is everything after the header and a blank line, its structure is free.
+The commit header is what you put in between the quotation marks in the command `git commit -m ""`.
+The body is everything that comes after the header (a blank line), it doesn't have a specific structure.
 Most commit messages only have a header, which *must* have the following structure:

 ```
 area::type(scope): Summary